HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

   )
 }}

 Around 11% of all tested mobile and desktop pages are preloading their web fonts, indicating to the browser that they should download these files, hopefully early enough to avoid shifts due to late font arrival.
 Note that using preload incorrectly can harm performance instead of helping it.
-To avoid this, we need to make sure that the preloaded font will be used and that we don’t preload too many assets.
+To avoid this, we need to make sure that the preloaded font will be used and that we don't preload too many assets.
 Preloading too many assets can end up delaying other, more important resources.

 18% of sites are using `preconnect` to establish an early connection to a third-party origin.
 Like with `preload` it is important to use this resource hint carefully and not to overdo it.